BRAIN-Lab-AI/.github/profile/README.md

   <li><strong>Website</strong>: <a href="https://github.com/BRAIN-Lab-AI">BRAIN Lab: Breakthrough Research in Next Gen AI Networks Lab</a></li>
 </ul>

-Thank you for visiting Anything AI Lab’s page!
+Thank you for visiting BRAIN Lab’s page!
 We look forward to advancing the field of aritificial intelligence together.</p>